open-telemetry/opentelemetry-specification/specification/configuration/sdk-environment-variables.md

 - `"otlp"`: [OTLP](../protocol/otlp.md)
 - `"prometheus"`: [Prometheus](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md)
 - `"console`: [Standard Output](../metrics/sdk_exporters/stdout.md)
+- `"logging`: [Standard Output](../metrics/sdk_exporters/stdout.md).
+It is a deprecated value left for backwards compatibility.
+It SHOULD
+NOT be supported by new implementations.
 - `"none"`: No automatically configured exporter for metrics.

 Known values for `OTEL_LOGS_EXPORTER` are:

 - `"otlp"`: [OTLP](../protocol/otlp.md)
 - `"console`: [Standard Output](../logs/sdk_exporters/stdout.md)
+- `"logging`: [Standard Output](../logs/sdk_exporters/stdout.md).
+It is a deprecated value left for backwards compatibility.
+It SHOULD
+NOT be supported by new implementations.
 - `"none"`: No automatically configured exporter for logs.

-Note that `"logging"` is a reserved keyword and shouldn't be assigned for future use.
-Implementations that use `"logging"` as a value to configure the standard output exporter MAY continue to do so for backwards compatibility.

 ## Metrics SDK Configuration